jk-kashe/gcp-database-demos/alloydb/cymbal-air/README.md

 This demonstration builds upon the **[GenAI Databases Retrieval App](https://github.com/GoogleCloudPlatform/genai-databases-retrieval-app/tree/main)** and highlights the practical application of techniques like RAG and ReACT in real-world scenarios.

-**Note:** This project is for demonstration purposes only and is not an officially supported Google product.
+**Note:** This deployment script is for demonstration purposes only and is not an officially supported Google product.

 ## Getting Started